Ayumikagi/multitool/README.md

   - Convert temperature to a different scale from Celsius, Fahrenheit or Kelvin

 ## Minigames
-  - Play "Guess the number", three lives per attempt
+  - Play "Guess the Number", three lives per attempt, multiple unlockable difficulties
-  - Play "Car game", break the sound barrier
+  - Play "Car Game", break the sound barrier

 ## Changelog

+### 3.0.0
+  - Code rewritten from scratch (still bad)
+  - Improved navigation through menus
+  - Updated function files
+  - "Guess the Number" now with additonal difficulties, some of them have to be unlocked

 ### 2.1.0
-  - New minigame: Car game
+  - New minigame: Car Game
   - Optimized code

 ### 2.0.0